exercism/configlet/README.md

 where the above argument to `-P` is the configlet public key.

-The above command has verified the release archive if (and only if) the command's output contains `Signature and comment signature verified`.
+The above command has verified the release archive if (and only if) the command's output begins with `Signature and comment signature verified`.
 For example:

 ```text